adwoama/XREE-LAB/OscopeScripts/README.md

 pip install -r requirements.txt
 ```

-On Windows, use the provided bootstrap script:
+On Windows, use the provided bootstrap script (prefers Python 3.12 for AD3 compatibility):

 ```bat
 cd OscopeScripts
 activate.bat
 ```

+Note: pydwf currently provides wheels up to Python 3.12 on Windows.
+If you use Python 3.13, AD3 may fall back to mock.
+The bootstrap picks 3.12 when available.

 ### 2. Configuration